⚖️ Daily Halacha: Shaking hands with a woman

 Avoiding embarrassing the person:

 Although it is prohibited to shake hands with the opposite gender, as brought from the Poskim above, nonetheless care must be taken not to offend or hurt the other person whose hand is not being shaken, or whose outstretched hand remains suspended in the air without a return gesture.
-A polite explanation of the issue, or other acceptable reason of avoidance, is to be expressed in such situations.
+A polite explanation of the issue or other act of acceptable reason of avoidance is to be expressed in such situations.
 The following should be done:

 1. Apologize to the person and explain that due to religious reasons you are not permitted to make contact with the opposite gender.